brianpenghe/CodeGenerator-cleaned/totalRNA-seq__OR__RIP.md

-This is the totalRNA-seq pipeline instruction:
+This is the totalRNA-seq/RIP-seq pipeline instruction:
 # 0. Set up the codes of generating scripts

 You can create a soft link to all the scripts and genome references in the ~phe folders if you haven't never done that.